mimersql/MimerPy/doc/codeexamples.rst

 ------------------------

-In the above examples values have been inserted into tables by subsequently performing several executes.However, this can be done by using the method :meth:`executemany` once.
+In the above examples values have been inserted into tables by subsequently performing several executes.
+However, this can be done by using the method :meth:`executemany` once.
 See the following example::

   >>> import mimerpy